sudhanshu-wani/compreheND/README.md

-# compreheND
+# CompreheND

-###Introducing customizations for coaches to target their advice to neurodiverse athletes in a more efficient way.
+### Introducing customizations for coaches to target their advice to neurodiverse athletes in a more efficient way.